serhii73/python-reference/docs/index.md

-# Python reference
+# Python Quick Reference

-Welcome to our little Python reference suitable for learners.
+Welcome to our little Python reference site designed for learners.
+Choose a topic on the left or use search.